How to Build a Glossary from Domain Class Model?

 4. Enter Domain Model as the name of the diagram and click OK to confirm.

-5. Think of the concepts of the system and list them out in the form of classes.
-Here are the classes listed: Customer, Enquiry, Enquiry Type, Customer Service Assistant
+5. Think about the concepts of the system and list them as classes.
+Here are the classes listed: Customer, Enquiry, Enquiry Type, Customer Service Assistant.

 Domain class model

-6. Connect the classes (concepts) with proper relationships.
+6. Connect the classes (concepts) with the proper relationships.

 classes connected

-7. The domain class model is completed.
-Now, derive a glossary from the model by adding the names of classes as glossary terms.
-Double click on the Enquiry class.
-Right-click on Enquiry and select Add "Enquiry" to Glossary from the popup menu.
+7. The domain class model is now complete.
+Let's derive a glossary from the model by adding the class names as glossary terms.
+Double-click on the "Enquiry" class.
+Right-click on "Enquiry" and select Add "Enquiry" to Glossary from the popup menu.

 Add term to glossary grid

-8. You should see a message appears on the status bar, telling you that the term Enquiry has been added into the glossary grid.
-Click on the link of glossary grid to go there.
-If you have missed that, do not worry.
+8. You should see a message appear on the status bar indicating that the term Enquiry has been added to the glossary grid.
+Click on the glossary grid link to go there.
+If you miss it, don't worry.
 You can open the glossary grid by selecting Modeling > Glossary > Glossary Grid from the application toolbar.

 Open term

-9. Glossary grid is where glossary terms are listed.
+9. The glossary grid is where glossary terms are listed.
 You can check the terms and their definitions in the grid.
-You can also create and manage terms via the related function buttons on the toolbar at the top of the glossary grid.
-Now, describe the term Enquiry.
+You can also create and manage terms using the function buttons on the toolbar at the top of the glossary grid.
+Now, let's describe the term Enquiry.
 Right-click on the term and select Open Term Editor from the popup menu.

 Open term editor

-10. Enter the definition of term in the Definition field: A request of support issued by customer, with question or problem described.
+10. Enter the definition of the term in the Definition field: A request for support issued by a customer, with a question or problem described.

 Entere definition

-11. We can use different words to refer to the same term.
-This helps to avoid redundancy in creating multiple terms carrying the same meaning.
-Let's say some of the end users may call an enquiry a "support request."
-Let's add an alias called "support request".
-Click Add on the right in the Aliases section (which is located at the top of the term editor).
+11. You can use different words to refer to the same term.
+This helps to avoid redundancy when creating multiple terms with the same meaning.
+Let's say some end users might call an inquiry a "support request."
+Let's add an alias called "support request."
+Click Add on the right side of the Aliases section (located at the top of the term editor).

 Add alias

 12. Enter Support Request in the input window and confirm.
-Support Request is now an alias of the term Enquiry.
+Support Request is now an alias for the term Enquiry.

 Alias added